Release Date: 10/15/2014

 While diving into my first PC case purchase I put myself on a budget.
 Sure, all those $200+ cases are nice and fancy but do I really need 12 HDD bays?
 I wanted style more than expansive bays and slots and this case caught my eye in the store.
 It looks like Dead Space armor for one, and it’s green.
 It also has two 120mm fans that light up green and give off a nice glow.
 It’s sleek, lightweight, and seemed to have plenty of ventilation.

 When I unpacked the box the case came with a bag of screws, motherboard mounts, converter rails, and lousy instructions.
 Yes, this case is kind of a figure it out yourself as the instructions only tell you about the drive bays and a couple cables, that’s it.
-It’s a useless 3 page manual with poor illustrations and I threw it away after about 5 minutes of scanning it over.
+It’s a useless 3-page manual with poor illustrations and I threw it away after about 5 minutes of scanning it over.
 The case has toolless access with two sets of finger screws which were nice.
 Once I popped the panels off I was greeted by a bundle of cables and green.
 Thankfully the motherboard mounts are already installed for you so you can just get going with installing and not waste time.

 The case includes two USB 3.0 ports on the top as well as an audio and mic jack.
 There’s also a power and reset switch and a red and green LED.
 On top, there’s a hot-swap bay for a 2.5″ drive which was a nice surprise.
-Once I installed my motherboard, PSU, and started connecting cables I noticed a big problem.
+Once I installed my motherboard, and PSU, and started connecting cables I noticed a big problem.
 The front fan’s cable is really short and doesn’t really reach out unless you have a full-size motherboard.
-I have to just connect it to the motherboard and forgo the 3 pin connector.
+I have to just connect it to the motherboard and forgo the 3-pin connector.
 The rear fan was long enough thankfully and there were no issues there.
-Connecting the front panel header cables was easy enough, however, there is no positive and negative clearly indicated.
+Connecting the front panel header cables was easy enough, however, there are no positive and negative clearly indicated.
 There’s just a small arrow on the plastic of the back of the pin and that is positive.
 It didn’t say anything in the instructions and I just had to guess.
 I didn’t connect the 2.5″ bay drive to the motherboard so those cables were tucked away.

-After the cables were connected I installed the GPU and it’s really cramped in here with a full size 10.5″ card.
+After the cables were connected I installed the GPU and it’s really cramped in here with a full-size 10.5″ card.
 I installed an Nvidia GTX 1070 Founder’s Edition and the huge bundle of cables had to sit behind the GPU.
 If you don’t have a modular PSU there are going to be space issues and you will need to get creative with your cable management.
 After the GPU was installed I popped in a 2.5″ HDD and 3.5″ HDD with ease.
 The drive trays slide out and then you snap in the 3.5″ drive with no screws needed.
 The 2.5″ drive sat on the floor of the tray and was screwed in from the bottom.
 It would have been nice to keep everything toolless with adapters for smaller drives.

 I then went about and installed three 120mm fans with two on the top and one on the bottom next to the PSU.
 I used three Antec TrueQuiet fans and they went on with ease.
 Optionally you can install a 240mm radiator on top for liquid cooling.
 I need to mention at this point that cable management got easier with this case once I started and knew where everything was going to lie.
 I did have to get a tad creative and tuck cables away at the bottom on the backside but the case comes with velcro tie-offs which helped and there were plenty of areas to tie things down on.